SUBJECTS

 High yield - low cost - simple.

-5. What are some products of Chemical pulping?
+50. What are the advantages of Kraft pulping?

 High quality - adaptable - and simple.